any-docs/css/content/reference/properties/perspective/index.md

 The parts of the 3D elements that are behind the user — i.e., their z-axis coordinates are greater than the value of the `perspective` CSS property — are not drawn.

-The _vanishing point_ is by default placed at the center of the element, but its position can be changed using the {{cssxref("perspective-origin")}} property.
+The _vanishing point_ is by default placed at the center of the element, but its position can be changed using the `perspective-origin` property.

 Using this property with a value other than `none` creates a new [stacking context](/guides/Positioned_layout/Stacking_context).
 Also, in that case, the object will act as a containing block for `position: fixed` elements that it contains.